No Compromises. Full Results.

 Do I need permits to transport a container in Pennsylvania?

 In Pennsylvania, if you're planning to move a container that is wider than 8.5 feet or taller than 14 feet, you'll need to get a special permit.
 This also applies when you're transporting hazardous materials.
 For loads that can't be broken down into smaller parts, an extra permit is necessary.
-You might need to check for any local zoning or building permits for where you want to place the container.

 How is a container loaded for transport in Pennsylvania?